yatotaus/globant-bootcamps-UI/README.md

 ### Who Should Attend

-Participants should have basic knowledge on HTML, CSS and Javascript.
-This topics will only be reviewed, reinforcing some Javascript concepts during week 1.
+Participants should have basic knowledge on HTML, CSS and JavaScript.
+This topics will only be reviewed, reinforcing some JavaScript concepts during week 1.

 → [index](#index)

 ### Duration

 20 + 5 days.
-Four weeks total for content.
-One extra week (5th) to complete bootcamp challenge.
+Four weeks for content (20 days).
+One extra week (5 days) to complete bootcamp challenge.

 → [index](#index)